Lost in Left Field

 It depends on how you count them, because some leagues are sometimes considered “major league” and sometimes not, and the seasons from the various Negro Leagues that were finally recognized as major league represent just a subset of the years Black ballplayers played in their own, excellent leagues.

-That said, near as I can tell, there have been 337 different seasons that are considered major league in one place or another.
+That said, near as I can tell, as of now there have been 337 different seasons that are considered major league in one place or another.
 That ranges from 147 seasons of baseball in the National League down to one season each in the Players League, the Union Association, and a couple of the Negro Leagues.

 Share